cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-14_16-00-00_FAQ_kevm_iele_glow-en.md

 A. Our dedicated [devnet site](https://developers.cardano.org/) is now live.

-**Q. What is the difference between the current iteration of the devnet and the previous ones?**

-A. In 2018, we introduced a testnet with KEVM and IELE support.
-In the 2020 iteration, we have upgraded the testnet and included a *third* language, [Glow](https://glow-lang.org/), to the list of available options for writing smart contracts.

 **Q. How does Mantis interact with the devnets?
 Why are we using an ETC codebase for this?**

-A. The KEVM is 100% compatible with the EVM, so it made sense to plug the VM into Mantis, as Mantis was already compatible with ETC. Also, Glow is easier to run on top of
-KEVM, and finally, we want to initiate a conversation with the community.
+A. The KEVM is 100% compatible with the EVM, so it made sense to plug the VM into Mantis, as Mantis was already compatible with ETC. Finally, we want to initiate a conversation with the community.

 **Q. How does this relate to [native tokens](https://developers.cardano.org/en/development-environments/native-tokens/native-tokens/)?**

-A. In the future, smart contracts written in KEVM, IELE, and Glow will have native tokens exposed as part of the language.
+A. In the future, smart contracts written in KEVM and IELE will have native tokens exposed as part of the language.
 This is currently not possible because both work streams (native tokens and VMs) work in parallel and will converge later with the launch of Goguen.